Superformula/test-full-stack/projects/client/readme.md

 node_modules/.bin/cross-env BACKEND_HOST_URI='<>' GOOGLE_MAPS_API_KEY='<>' npm start
 ```

-The Backend Host uri is the URI provided by the Backend in this repo.
+The Backend Host uri is the URI provided by the Backend in this repo - see the BE readme.
 The google maps API key is required to use google maps.
 You can create this key on the Google Cloud platform.
-If you choose to 'restrict' your key, the permissions needed are...
+If you choose to 'restrict' your key (you should), the permissions needed are below.
+Additionally, you should restrict the usage of the key to your target domains - e.g. `application-sf.github.io`.

 ```
 GCP Key Permissions:
 - Maps JavaScript API
 ```

+Note!
+The BE requires access to the Geocoding API.
+You should use a separate key for that!

 ## Deployment